zzzprojects/learn-orm/tutorials/fsharp/mutable-data.md

 x <- x + 1
 ```

 The `<-` operator is used to assign a mutable variable a new value.
-The `mutable` keyword is frequently used with record types to create mutable records as shown in the following example
+The `mutable` keyword is frequently used with record types to create mutable records, as shown in the following example

 ```csharp
 type productData =